 A hot spot is a localized area of skin inflammation and infection that occurs on a dog.
-The infection can be superficial or deep and occur anywhere on the body, but these spots are most common on the head, hip, or chest area.
+The infection can occur anywhere on the body, but these spots are most common on the head, hip, or chest area.
 While the infection is superficial, it can grow quite large and be very painful.
 Other common names for this condition include moist dermatitis and acute moist dermatitis.
 Also known as "pyotraumatic dermatitis," these common skin lesions are usually caused, and made worse, by the dog biting, licking, or scratching at the skin.

 Redness, oozing, pain, and itchiness are hallmark signs of a hot spot.
 Hair loss is commonly present.
 Sometimes hair can mat over the lesion, obscuring the size and degree of the problem.
 These lesions can appear suddenly and grow rapidly within hours because a dog may continue to lick, scratch, or chew the affected area.